KhartesViewer/khartes/README.md

 ## Building and modifying the segment

 At this point you are ready to build the segment.
-As you saw in the video, you simply add nodes to the data slices.
+As you saw in the video, you do this by simply adding nodes to the data slices.
 Notice that **the order you add nodes does not matter**;
 if you feel your nodes are too far apart, simply add more.